-In the Control Room When a NASA Spacecraft Goes Silent
+Embedding With the Scientists Behind a NASA Spacecraft Flyby

 “Okay, it should be coming down,” says Church.
 Engineering data will arrive first, and afterward, it should take a few minutes for each image to arrive: The spacecraft snapped dozens over a few hours.
 The energy of the room intensifies, and the scientists discuss camera fields of view and what to expect of this first image.
 After 13 years of planning, everyone has to know all of this already, but what else can you discuss?
 The bit counts projected on the wall tick torpidly upward when they tick at all.
 Church types with a kind of gleeful aggressiveness and takes quick breaths.

 The team members break the tension with jokes about colleagues doing Facebook Live (the sort of outreach now part of every NASA mission in recent years) and facetiously ascribe any subsequent personal faults to their newfound Hollywood attitudes. (“Process your images?
 Yeah right—I’m basking in my likes!”)
-They discuss Pen-Rex, the mission’s stuffed penguin-disguised-as-a-tyrannosaurus-rex mascot, and how she figures in possible Lockheed motives for slowing the downlink. (“Give us Pen-Rex if you want the data!”)
+They discuss Pen-REx, the mission’s stuffed penguin-disguised-as-a-Tyrannosaurus-rex mascot, and how she figures in possible Lockheed motives for slowing the downlink. (“Give us Pen-REx if you want the data!”)

 “This is the longest five minutes of my life,” Church says.

 The image comes without warning despite our having been warned, despite our having been waiting for more than 30 minutes now.
 It appears first on Church’s laptop, and we know this because she shrieks and laughs.“Oh my god!
 Wow!”
 Though it is on her computer, it is not, for whatever reason, on the massive projection at the front of the room, where it should be.
-Every seat in the room empties as though a fire has broken out, and scientist and engineers fall over themselves to see what she is seeing.
+Every seat in the room empties as though a fire has broken out, and scientists and engineers fall over themselves to see what she is seeing.
 There is a unanimous gasp.

 On her screen is the planet Earth, real and true.

 Some spontaneously clap, for our home planet and for the team, and the clapping grows to applause.
 We have to see it on the big screen.
 This room of engineers—men and women who built a giant space robot with the grace of a hummingbird—are reaching for the HDMI cable to plug it into Church’s computer, and six distinct hands are trying to help, lifting the laptop and guiding the cable and finding the port, and they’re trying to get it attached so we can see it on the big screen.
 They’re trying to force it into the USB port, and it is gleeful chaos until the technology is at last managed.
-The HDMI cable is negotiated, and the image isn’t even on the screen yet, and already there is more applause and cheering, at this technical triumph, we’re doing this thing, it is happening, and the screen is blue and then, at once, there it is.
+The HDMI cable is negotiated, and the image isn’t even on the screen yet, and already there is more applause and cheering at this technical triumph, we’re doing this thing, it is happening, and the screen is blue and then, at once, there it is.

 “Wow, you guys ...”